Welcome to Where It's Soft.

 If it feels okay,

-Not pushed away,
+Not completely pushed out,

-Just given somewhere to rest for now.
+But just given somewhere to rest for now.

 You've been navigating a lot lately,